bcgov/jag-justin-courtlist-api/README.md

 ## Configuration

-You should use environment variables to configure the jag efiling api
+You should use environment variables to configure the jag court list api

 | Environment Variable            | Type    | Description                                  | Notes                          |
 | ------------------------------- | ------- | -------------------------------------------- | ------------------------------ |